 All students (K-12) will have the opportunity to make up any missing class assignments until the specific date documented below.
-Missing work turned in after due date will receive 50% of total points earned on the assignment.
+Missing work turned in after the due date will receive 50% of total points earned on the assignment.
 It is the responsibility of the student to request missing work from his/her teachers.

-All first quarter assignments must be turned in by: Thursday, October 6, 2022 All second quarter assignments must be turned in by: Friday, December 9, 2022 All third quarter assignments must be turned in by: Friday, February 24, 2023 All fourth quarter assignments must be turned in by: Friday, May 12, 2023
+All first quarter assignments must be turned in by: October 10, 2025 All second quarter assignments must be turned in by: December 12, 2025 All third quarter assignments must be turned in by: March 6, 2026 All fourth quarter assignments must be turned in by: May 15, 2026